-Say goodbye to the magical landscapes of Cappadocia and drive around 3 to 4 hours to Ankara.
+Say goodbye to Cappadocia and drive around 3 to 4 hours to Ankara.
 Historically known as Angora, Ankara is the capital of Turkey and the country's second-largest city after Istanbul.
-Upon arrival, you will visit the Anatolian Civilizations Museum, a museum that has drawn worldwide acclaim for its unparalleled collection of artifacts from all the civilisations that have occupied Anatolia throughout history and pre-history, including the Hittites, Urartians and Phrygians.
-Afterwards, visit the colossal

-Mausoleum of Ataturk, the burial place of the national hero who founded the modern Republic of Turkey.
+Upon arrival, you will visit the Anatolian Civilizations Museum, a museum that has drawn worldwide acclaim for its unparalleled collection of artifacts from all the civilisations that have occupied Anatolia throughout history and prehistory, including the Hittites, Urartians and Phrygians.
+Afterwards, visit the colossal Mausoleum of Ataturk, the burial place of the national hero who founded the modern Republic of Turkey.